MarkAD88/aoc2023/README.md

 Had an epiphany this morning and refactored the code to improve the solve speed.
 Sleeping on issues really is my magic power.

 ## Day 13
 Finally got around to this while travelling.
 Hard problem to solve if for no other reason than I misread the instructions regarding how to calculate the values.
+Part two was a beast.
+I got 90% of the way there but kept coming up with the wrong answer still.
+The issue was introduced by my approach to the problem.
+I was accidentally ignoring valid results if the horizontal non-smudged index was the same as the smudged vertical index.
+So much trial and error and manual string checking to troubleshoot.